MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 For more suggestions, see [Principles of the cost optimization pillar](/azure/architecture/framework/cost/overview).

+Azure Advisor can detect ExpressRoute circuits that have been deployed for a significant time but have a provider status of *Not Provisioned*.
+Circuits in this state aren't operational; and removing the unused resource will reduce unnecessary costs.

+### Azure Policy

+Azure Policy doesn't provide any built-in policies for ExpressRoute, but custom policies can be created to help govern how ExpressRoute circuits should match your desired end state, such as SKU choice, peering type, peering configurations and so on.

 ## Operational excellence

 Monitoring and diagnostics are crucial.
 Not only can you measure performance statistics but also use metrics troubleshoot and remediate issues quickly.
 We recommend you review the [Operational excellence design principles](../../devops/principles.md).